null

 • Your light: Unfortunately, you can't coax a full-sun plant to perform in low light (trust us, we've tried).
 Take a day to observe the lighting in places you want to put your plants—if you realize it's lacking, you'll want to choose low-light plants for your home.

-• Your time: Are you up for regular pruning and feeding, or are you more of a once-a-week waterer?
+• Your time: Are you a “hands-on” plant parent who loves plants that need lots of attention, or are you more of an occasional plant parent who is satisfied just watering your plants once a week?
 Know how much time you're able to dedicate, and choose a houseplant with needs that fit your schedule.

 • Your crew: Do you have fur or human children who may dig in the dirt or gnaw on leaves?
 Consider them when deciding what plants are safe and where to place them.